sayalipatil7249/JavaScript/README.md

 # JavaScript
-A code repo for javascript by chai aur code
+A code repo for learning javascript by chai aur code